Contributions to the Theory of Asymptotically Sectional Hyperbolic Flows: Introduction

-It is easy to see that any hyperbolic set is singular-hyperbolic.
-Besides, it is shown that the geometric Lorenz attractor is an archetypal example of these systems, which is not hyperbolic.
-A more restrictive notion of hyperbolicity was introduced in \cite{Me3} in order to get a better understanding of the dynamic behavior of certain higher-dimensional flows.
-More precisely, a compact invariant partially hyperbolic set $\Lambda$ for a vector field $X$ is \textit{sectional-hyperbolic} if the singularities are hyperbolic and the central subbundle $E^c$ is {\it{sectional expanding}}, i.e, there are $K,\lambda>0$ such that for every two-dimensional subspace $L_x$ of $E^c_x$ one has

-For three-dimensional manifolds, both notions agree (sectional and singular hyperbolicity), but in higher dimensions is showed that the system exhibited in \cite{T} is a singular-hyperbolic set which is not sectional-hyperbolic (see \cite{Me3} for more details).

-It is well known from hyperbolic theory that every hyperbolic singularity $\sigma$ of $X$ has associated its stable manifold, denoted by $W^s(\sigma)$, which is tangent to $E_{\sigma}^s$.
-Denote by $W^s(Sing(X))$ the union of the stable manifolds of the singularities of $X$.
-Let us recall the main notion of this paper, which was introduced in \cite{Mo4}:

-\begin{definition} Let $\Lambda$ be an compact invariant partially hyperbolic set of a vector field $X$ whose singularities are hyperbolic.
-We say that $\Lambda$ is {\it{asymptotically sectional-hyperbolic}} (ASH for short) if its central subbundle is eventually asymptotically expanding outside the stable manifolds of the singularities, i.e, there exists $C>0$ such that
+\begin{definition} Let $\Lambda$ be a compact invariant partially hyperbolic set of a vector field $X$.
+We say that $\Lambda$ is {\it{asymptotically sectional-hyperbolic}} (ASH for short) if the singularities of $\Lambda$ are hyperbolic and its central subbundle is eventually asymptotically expanding outside the stable manifolds of the singularities, i.e., there exists $C>0$ such that

 for every $x\in \Lambda'=\Lambda\setminus W^s(Sing(X))$ and every two-dimensional subspace $L_x$ of $E^c_x$.
 We say that an ASH set is \textit{non-trivial} if it is not reduced to a singularity. \end{definition}